-Acknowledge all logistical and technical requirements below.
+- Acknowledge all technical requirements and important information below.

-PhillyIX will issue an LOA/CFA authorization document for a new cross-connection link to be ordered.
+- PhillyIX will issue an LOA/CFA authorization document for a new cross-connection link to be ordered.

-Upon link up, PhillyIX will issue a v4 & v6 allocation.
+- Upon link up, PhillyIX will issue a v4 & v6 allocation.
 (New participants may be placed in a quarantine network segment for initial turn-up.)

-Configure the required looking glass BGP sessions and optional route server sessions.
+- Configure the required looking glass BGP sessions and optional route server sessions.

-Start passing traffic!
+- Start passing traffic!

-Participants must utilize an ASN (autonomous system number) that is allocated by an RIR (regional internet registry), such as ARIN.
+- Participants must utilize an ASN (autonomous system number) that is allocated by an RIR (regional internet registry), such as ARIN.
 Private or reserve ASN’s are not acceptable – as specified by RFC 1930 or RFC 6996.

-A single source MAC address is allowed per a participant physical port or logical link aggregation grouping.
+- A single source MAC address is allowed per a participant physical port or logical link aggregation grouping.
 Additional sourced MAC addresses are forbidden.

-All participants are required to setup a BGP session with the PhillyIX looking glass server.
+- All participants are required to setup a BGP session with the PhillyIX looking glass server.
 This service is utilized purely for debugging purposes; no traffic is exchanged over this peering session.

-Participants are encouraged to utilize the PhillyIX route servers, where appropriate for their organization traffic engineering policies.
+- Participants are encouraged to utilize the PhillyIX route servers, where appropriate for their organization traffic engineering policies.
 These peering relationships help facilitate immediate value for new members of the exchange.
 Peering with the route servers is recommended, but not required.